riolet/harbour/README.md

 # Harbour

-A simple docker container deployment tool
+A simple web frontend for managing Docker daemon.
+Integrates with drone.io for deployment.

+## Usage

+`python harbour.py <port>`